 The Master of Science in Nursing (MSN) Program at Appalachian State University prepares registered nurses for leadership roles as educators in a variety of complex academic or clinical environments.
-Graduates will engage in classes that emphasize educational creativity, nursing practice, leadership, and research through an integrative methodology approach.
+Graduates will engage in classes that emphasize educational creativity, nursing practice, leadership, and research.

 Completed applications will be reviewed and these applicants may be offered early admission.
 Prospective students should apply through the Cratis D. Williams School of Graduate Studies website.
 Additional information is also available on the MSN Distance Education website.

 The MSN program at Appalachian State University is pursuing initial accreditation by the Commission on Collegiate Nursing Education.
 Applying for accreditation does not guarantee that accreditation will be granted.

 For additional information, please contact Dr. Susan Lane, Director of Nursing Graduate Programs, at email@example.com for questions regarding admissions.